HerbyW/Scharmorton/README.md

 # Scharmorton
+for Flightgear Flightsimulator

-Roziere Ballon with 2 Helium and 1 Hot Air Ballonets, Autopilot, full instrumentation
+Roziere Ballon with 2 Helium and 1 Hot Air Balloonets, Autopilot, full instrumentation